 Born in Springfield, Ohio, February 23, 1885.
-Pupil of Duveneck, Cincinnati Art Academy, Pennsylvania Academy of the Fine Arts.
+Pupil of Duveneck, Cincinnati Art Academy, Pennsylvania Academy of sylvania Academy of the Fine Arts.
 Awards: Cresson European Scholarship, Pennsylvania Academy of the Fine Arts, 1917; Second Cresson, First Toppan and First Thouron Prizes, Pennsylvania Academy of the Fine Arts, 1918; Medal, Philadelphia Sketch Club, 1921.
-Instructor in Drawing and Painting and Head of the Coordinated Course of the Academy of the Fine Arts with the University of Pennsylvania.
+Vice-President of the Fellowship.
+Instructor the Fine Arts, 1918; Medal, Philadelphia Sketch Club, 1921.
+Vice-President of the Fellowship.
+Instructor in Drawing and Preliminary Portrait Painting and Head of the Coordinated Course of the Academy of the Fine Arts with the University of Pennsylvania.